civilblur/youlag/README.md

 ## Why

-You can subscribe to YouTube creators without signing up for the platform by using via RSS feed and FreshRSS.
-Combine this with YouLag theme, it recreate a familiar and more comfortable video browsing experience.
+You can subscribe to YouTube creators without signing up for the platform by using their official RSS feeds and FreshRSS.
+Combine this with the YouLag theme, it recreate a familiar video browsing and viewing experience.

 ## Install